lsphantom/data_loop_builder/README.md

 # Data Loop Builder
-Created by Bryan Guarente (The COMET Program)
+Created by Bryan Guarente (The COMET Program / UCAR), adaptation and webapp build by Gary Pacheco (The COMET Program / UCAR)

 A tool for automatically generating interactive HTML image loops from directories of images.
 Perfect for creating animated sequences from scientific data, weather imagery, time-lapse sequences, and other image series.